22 – 26 inches

 Combine these traits, and what have you got?
 An easy-going hybrid pooch who is friendly and loving, loyal, and comical, all rolled into one pup.
 There’s nothing to dislike about this guy.
 But there are a few things that you need to know about him because he is not suited to everyone or every family.

-Read on for more details about this unique dog breed.
+Read on for more details about the unique Akita Golden Retriever mix.

 Ahh, the Golden Akita.
 Where do we start?
 Well, let’s begin by saying that he is a mixed breed, and his parents are very different dogs.
 Not only do they look different, but their personalities are worlds apart.
 Because the majority of Golden Akita pups are first-generation, there is no guarantee that he will be an equal blend of his parents.